Move to content

 Make sure to confirm your study place by the given deadline or you will lose the offered place.
 Tuition fee-paying students must pay the tuition fee at the same time as they accept the study place.

 When accepting your study place to Centria UAS, you accept and confirm the conditions written in the acceptance letter.
-To finalize the admission process, you must arrive on campus and register at Student Services by 30 September 2025, at the latest, and present your original documents, residence permit, and ID.
+To finalize the admission process, you must arrive on campus and register at Student Services by the field-specific deadline (30 September 2025 or 7 January 2026), at the latest, and present your original documents, residence permit, and ID.
 Your study placement is conditional until Centria has verified your eligibility and your final original degree certificate has been reviewed after your registration.
 Centria may withdraw admission if you do not provide the certificates by the deadlines given or if you have given false information in the application process.
 Document forgery and misuse may lead to criminal responsibility and belong to police authority.
 For tuition-fee-paying students, admission is also conditional until the tuition fee has been paid.

 This segment is meant only for non-EU/EEA citizens.